alexmkio/jsFun/README.md

 - [ ] wtf adding index to end of sort findHighestHumidity; also turned an array of objects into one object (no longer nestled inside [])
 - [ ] pretty proud of national parks.getParkVisitList
 - [ ] ugh findHighestAbvBeer .sort2, less {}
 - [ ] in clubs I used reduce to avoid declaring a global variable (newObj = {}) as in the example using map above it

 ### Questions
 - [ ] Can I do groceryList w/o a global var?
+- [ ] why couldn't I get find to work in studentsForEachInstructor?